 The Surroundings and Ambience

 As I walk into Mykonos on the Bay, I can’t help but smile; the freshness of the white and blue theme, the wallpaper, the well-crafted ship model on one side, the lovely breeze from the huge fans and the simplicity that transports you to a calm and relaxing seaside like ambience.
 The staff is very enthusiastic and are pleasantly attentive.
 So with the mood set for what promises to be a great evening, we start our culinary exploration at Mykonos on the Bay, a wonderful and authentic Greek restaurant in Singapore.
 Mykonos has limited options for vegetarians, but still enough to make for a good meal.
-Here are our picks of the top dishes you must try here, if you’re vegetarian.
+Here are our picks of the top vegetarian dishes here.

 1. Mykonos Dip Platter

 Generous portions of hand made pita bread are served with 3 dips as part of the Mykonos Dip Platter (S$26.00).
-The Tzatziki is perfectly flavoured, with just the right amount of crunch and the yogurt is fresh and chilled perfectly.
-Hummus is usually a safe bet with any Mediterranean order, the hummus at Mykonos on the Bay is perfectly blended for a creamy texture and the flavours of the tahini, olive oil and lime complement the chickpeas without overpowering it.
+The Tzatziki is perfectly flavoured, the yogurt fresh and perfectly chilled.
+Hummus is usually a safe bet with any Mediterranean order, the hummus at Mykonos on the Bay is perfectly blended for a creamy texture and the flavours of the tahini, olive oil and lime blend in without overwhelming.
 A notch above the other two was the Melitzanosalata – the sweetness of the tomatoes and the punch of the condiments, blend effortlessly with the eggplant and the end result is delightful.
 I would have liked it slightly warm but that aside, this was my pick of the platter.

 2. Greek Salad

 No meal at any Greek restaurant would be complete without trying out their Greek Salad.
 The Greek Salad (S$19) at Mykonos on the Bay is colourful and refreshing.
 Fresh produce is tossed together in a light virgin olive oil dressing and mildly seasoned.
-The Greek Salad would have appealed more to me had it been more flavourful, but you will love this if you like your salads simple and unadulterated.
+This would have appealed more to me had it been more flavourful, but you’ll like this if you like your salads simple and unadulterated.